$15,000 - Begin sculpting the 15-20" miniature statues, i.e. "maquettes" and stocking online store with inventory

 Depending on available resources, we may be able to use a balance of monies to cover costs hosting the monument dedication ceremony.

 We keep our operating costs as low as possible - we do not pay any employees; all volunteers and board members are unpaid.
-Our operating expenses include accounting software, website hosting, payment processing, business insurance, and a few other minor items.
+Our operating expenses include accounting software, website hosting, payment processing, business insurance, marketing, and a few other minor items.
 But, like all large projects, as we execute our mission we will encounter unexpected costs and changes to our estimates and must be prepared to manage them.
 Any excess monies will be donated to a suitable charity i.e. Marine Corps Heritage Foundation, Naval Aviation Museum Foundation, etc.